jbnetapp/ontapShellRestAPI/README.md

 ## ontapsh REST API
 ontapsh is a Python script that emulate an ONTAP shell using the most common used commands.
 The aim of this script is to used ONTAP REST API from a single shell.
-The [documentation](https://10.65.176.31/docs/api/) is available in cot-3-demofr.
+The [documentation](https://docs.netapp.com/us-en/ontap-automation/) is available from NetApp.

 **WARNING** Never used this script on production system the aim is only for LAB and Demo